Skip to main content

 We can save lives by intervening to stop others from driving after drinking.

-If you are attending an event involving alcohol, make plans before arriving on a sober ride home – either with a designated driver, a taxi, or a safe ride home app.
+If you are attending an event involving alcohol, make plans for a sober ride home – either with a designated driver, a taxi, or a ride share app.
+Tell your friends your plan before you drink and hold each other accountable.

 If you are hosting an event involving alcohol:

-See someone attempting to drive impaired?
-Be the brave hero, intervene.
+See someone attempting to drink and drive?
 Speak up.
 Try these…

 “You’re too drunk to drive.
 I’m calling you a ride.”